prometheusresearch/rex_deliver_dataset/doc/omop_52_csv.md

 * Column values must be appropriately formatted according to the types specified by OMOP:
   * integer
-    * Must be represented as whole numbers using arabic numerals (ASCII 48 through 57)
+    * Must be represented as whole numbers using Arabic numerals (ASCII 48 through 57)
     * Commas or other digit grouping separators are not permitted.
   * float
-    * Must be represented as decimal numbers using arabic numerals (ASCII 48 through 57)
+    * Must be represented as decimal numbers using Arabic numerals (ASCII 48 through 57)
     * A period (ASCII 46) must be used to separate the whole number from the fractional part.